webpack/webpack.js.org/src/content/api/compilation-hooks.md

 - `PROCESS_ASSETS_STAGE_OPTIMIZE_COUNT` - Optimize the count of existing assets, e.g. by merging them.
 - `PROCESS_ASSETS_STAGE_OPTIMIZE_COMPATIBILITY` - Optimize the compatibility of existing assets, e.g. add polyfills or vendor prefixes.
 - `PROCESS_ASSETS_STAGE_OPTIMIZE_SIZE` - Optimize the size of existing assets, e.g. by minimizing or omitting whitespace.
+- `PROCESS_ASSETS_STAGE_OPTIMIZE_INLINE` - Optimize the numbers of existing assets, e.g. by inlining assets into other assets.
 - `PROCESS_ASSETS_STAGE_SUMMARIZE` - Summarize the list of existing assets.
 - `PROCESS_ASSETS_STAGE_DEV_TOOLING` - Add development tooling to the assets, e.g. by extracting a source map.
 - `PROCESS_ASSETS_STAGE_OPTIMIZE_TRANSFER` - Optimize the transfer of existing assets, e.g. by preparing a compressed (gzip) file as separate asset.